David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 The following sections will work through the implementation of the scheduling algorithm.

 # Naive Scheduler
-The naive auto-scheduler is, for each operator, apply the slowdown factor if possible.
+The naive auto-scheduler is, for each operator, apply the slowdown factor if possible by applying the appropriate rewrite rules.
-If not possible or if making the sequence operator into a time operator doesn't consume the entire slowdown factor, recur either on the operators inner operator or inner type.
+If not possible or slowing down the operator is insufficient to reach the desired throughput, recur on nested operators.

 ```
+naive_schedule :: Seq_Expr -> Int -> Space_Time_Expr
-naive_schedule
+naive_schedule pseq s =
+    for op in (operators pseq):
+        naive_schedule_op op s

+naive_schedule_op op s =
+    n = max (input_seq_len op) (output_seq_len op)
+    if (s % n) == 0:
+        sequence_to_time op
+        remaining_s = s / n
+    if (n % s) == 0:
+        sequence_to_nested_time_space op s
+        remaining_s = 1
+    # higher order op's include Map, Map2, and Reduce
+    if is_higher_order op:
+        inner = inner_op op
+        naive_schedule_op inner remaining_s
+    # other operators, such as Shift, can operator on nested types
+    # Need to convert those nested Seq types to TSeqs or SSeqs
+    else:
+       inner = inner_type op
+       naive_schedule_type inner remaining_s

 ```

 The [motivating examples](#motivating_examples) show that this auto-scheduler does not correctly schedule programs that a user can be expected to write.

 # Motivating Examples
-There are four main issues that the auto-scheduler will have to handle:
+There are four main issues that the scheduler will have to handle:
-1. **Rewrites** - scheduling individual, sequence operators by rewriting them to space-time operators with the desired throughput
+1. **Individual Operator Rewrites** - scheduling individual, sequence operators by rewriting them to space-time operators with the desired throughput
 1. **Composition** - scheduling composed operators so that the produced space-time operators have matching type signatures
 1. **Multi-Rate** - scheduling operators that accept and emit different numbers of outputs, such as `Up_1d` and `Down_1d`
 1. **Nesting Manipulation** - scheduling operators that change that change the nesting of `Seq`s, such as `Partition` and `Unpartition`

-## Basic Example
+## Individual Operator
 This example shows the simplest pipeline that can be scheduled.

 Attainable s are `s = 1, 2,4`